openwall/john-packages/SECURITY.md

 - if you are worried about a package or its dependencies, create a bug report [here](https://github.com/openwall/john-packages/issues);
 - otherwise, at [https://github.com/openwall/john/issues](https://github.com/openwall/john/issues).

+The `john` community will send you a response indicating the next steps in handling your report.
+After the initial response to your report, the security team will keep you informed of progress and may request additional information or guidance.

 If the issue is confirmed, `john` community will release a patch as soon as possible depending on complexity.

 Please note that for security purposes all inputs are considered trusted by upstream `john`, and it should